ICTU/quality-time/components/server/README.md

 ### Sources

-The `sources` part of the datamodel is an object where the keys are the source types and the values are objects describing the source.
+The `sources` part of the data model is an object where the keys are the source types and the values are objects describing the source.
 A source, for example the `azure_devops` source type, is described as follows:

 ```json
 {